arunklenin97/Kaggle-Fake-News-LSTMs/README.md

 * label: a label that marks the article as potentially unreliable
   * 1: unreliable
   * 0: reliable

+The data can be downloaded from Kaggle website using the above link
 ### Evaluation Metric
 * The evaluation metric for this competition is accuracy, a very straightforward metric.
 * Accuracy measures false positives and false negeatives equally, and really should only be used in simple cases and when classes are of (generally) equal class size